 Ahrefs as the best blogging tool for keyword research

-Having started out as just a backlink checker back then, many bloggers aren't fully aware of the power of Ahrefs as a blogging tool.
-Its most relevant features for bloggers are that it is both a research and content analysis tool, a keyword rank tracker (with a history of SERP movements going back to when your blog started ranking for its first keyword), a competition research tool, and on-page SEO tools like their analyzer.
-I know it's a lot.
+Having started as a simple backlink checker, many bloggers aren't fully aware of Ahrefs' power as a blogging tool.
+Its most relevant features for bloggers are that it's a content research and analysis tool, a keyword ranking tracker (with a history of SERP movements going back to when your blog first started ranking for its initial keyword), a competitor research tool, and on-page SEO tools like their analyzer.
+I know, it's a lot.

-New features still pop up quite often and are never released at the expense of their most popular features – they still boast of having the largest backlink index of any blogging tool in its class.
+New features still appear quite often and are never released at the expense of their most popular features - they still boast of having the largest backlink index of any blogging tool in its category.

-Although the Keywords Explorer tool has been my go-to (premium) tool lately, Ahrefs has really earned its spurs as a backlink analysis tool.
-When performing an analysis of your own backlinks profile or that of a competitor you are trying to learn from, you can choose to show columns such as new links, lost links, unfollowed links or followed links.
+While Keywords Explorer has been my go-to (premium) tool lately, Ahrefs has truly earned its stripes as a backlink analysis tool.
+When analyzing your own backlink profile or that of a competitor you're trying to learn from, you can choose to display columns such as new links, lost links, unfollowed links, or followed links.

-You can also group similar links, see only one link per domain or view links by blogging platform.
+You can also group similar links, see only one link per domain or display the links by blogging platform.
 This flexibility allows you to easily get to the bottom of your questions.

 Here are some of my daily Ahrefs searches: